 5. Plug the USG’s LAN into the network with the controller at 10.0.0.50

-6. Go into the controller and adopt it.
+6. Go to the controller and adopt it.
 Note: Before adopting, make sure you changed the LAN network in the Controller Settings as described above, so it doesn’t revert back to the default controller configuration of 192.168.1.1/24.

 Adopt the USG and Configure the WAN

-In the UniFi Controller, browse to Devices using the left hand side menu.
+In the UniFi Controller, browse to Devices using the left-hand side menu.

 1. Find the USG and click the Adopt button.
 It will provision the configuration as currently defined in the controller and reboot.
 While it’s doing that, configure your WAN interface specifics.

 2. In USG’s Properties pane on the right side, go to the Configuration tab, and expand WAN 1.
 (Click on the USG on the Devices list to make the Properties pane appear).
-In the Connection Type drop down, pick the appropriate type for your Internet connection.
+In the Connection Type drop-down, pick the appropriate type for your Internet connection.
 Refer to information provided by your ISP to obtain this information.
 If using a static IP WAN, make sure to also define two DNS servers here.
 This is optional for DHCP and PPPoE WANs, as your ISP will likely assign a DNS server, but can be manually specified in that case if desired.